GiovanniLeo/GitFolder/README.md

 # Excises using the OpenMPI library in C

-This excises were developed during the course of PCPC.
+This repository contains the exercises developed during the course of PCPC.